Ravnur-Inc/ams-api-replacement-demo-app/event-grid-sample/webjobs-storage-queue/Readme.md

-# Azure web job for listening RMS events from storage queue
+# Azure web job for listening to RMS events from the Storage Queue

 ## Pre-requisites

-You need to create subscription to RMS/AMS event grid topic.
-Instrucitons how to do it for RMS you can find [here](../../docs/monitoring.md).
+- a created subscription to RMS/AMS Event Grid topic.
+Learn more [here](../../docs/monitoring.md).

-This sample works with Storage Queue.
-That's why Service Bus subscription will not work.
+## Usage
+This sample demonstrates one way to use Event Grid with Storage Queue subscriptions.
+Please note that this is not the only possible approach for using Event Grid with RMS.

+A Service Bus subscription is incompatible with this application.
+>
+> [!Note]
-WARNING!
-It will consume all messages from specified queue.
-So use it only for your non-Prod environment as a POC.
+> WARNING!
+The start of the application will consume all messages from the specified queue.
+So use it only for your non-production environment as a Proof of concept.

 ## Set environment variables

-It requires 2 variables to be setup:
+It is required to set 2 variables:

-* "AzureWebJobsStorage" - it should contain your storage connection string
+* `AzureWebJobsStorage` - it should contain your storage connection string
-* "JobMonitoringQueueName" - it should contain your storage queue name
+* `JobMonitoringQueueName` - it should contain your storage queue name

 ## Start application